Proteome Dynamics @ Colorado

 Cheyanne Durham, B.Sc.

-Jay is a second year PhD student in the Integrated Physiology program.
-Their research focus is to explore long-range communication between the heart and adipose tissues in the body, and how comorbidities of metabolic dysfunction affects cardiac health.
+Jay Pavelka is a 3rd year PhD student in the Integrated Physiology program.
+Their research explores the long-range communication between the heart and adipose tissues in the body, and how comorbidities of metabolic dysfunction affects cardiac health.

 Jay Pavelka, B.Sc.